eaglerainbow/covid19stats/stats/all_countries_current_linregr.md

 one (1), the stronger a linear correlation (and not an exponential correlation) is to be assumed.
 This is one indicator to have successfully "flattened the curve".
-* The smaller the Normalized Error the better is the quality of the linear regression.
+* The smaller the Normalized Error, the better is the quality of the linear regression.
 If the "curve is not flattened yet", a higher value than 3 percent is to be expected.
 * The slope of linear regression can also be understood as the predicted